-SolarCraft Solar Battery Systems include design/engineering, permit allowance, professional install and commissioning, 10-year product warranty and service by SolarCraft; the most trusted and proven local clean energy provider in the North Bay for more than 35 years.
-There are several important factors to consider when evaluating your solar battery options, such as how long the solar battery will last or how much power it can provide.
-A few include:
+SolarCraft Solar Battery Backup Systems include design/engineering, permit allowance, professional install and commissioning, up to a 15 year product warranty and service by SolarCraft; the most trusted and proven local clean energy provider in the North Bay for 40 years.
+There are several important factors to consider when evaluating your solar battery options, such as how much power it can provide to run your appliances and for how long.
+Additional considerations include:

 Battery Chemistry, Cost of Ownership & Safety – The most widely used and cheapest battery systems use Nickel-Magnesium-Cobalt (NMC) battery cells, which require sophisticated cooling systems to prevent thermal runaway (fire) and lose their efficiency faster than other types of battery chemistries.
 Efficiency losses, replacement costs and the energy required to power the cooling systems result in higher cost of operation and higher total cost of ownership.